Loose Engel structures: Engel structures and convexity

 It follows from its definition that the line field $\SW$ is contained in the Engel structure $\SD$.
 In consequence, an Engel structure $\SD$ induces a complete flag $\SW \subset \SD \subset \SE$ on the 4-manifold $M$ \cite{CPPP}.
 In addition, the Lie bracket induces two canonical bundle isomorphisms:

 Decoupling the differential relation that determines Engel structures leads us to define their formal counterpart as follows: a \textbf{formal Engel structure} is a complete flag $\SW \subset \SD \subset \SE\subset TM$ endowed with bundle isomorphisms as in Equations (\ref{eq:iso1}) and (\ref{eq:iso2}).
 In this case, there is no differential relationship between the different distributions that constitute the flag.
+We will often refer to $\SW$ as the \emph{formal kernel} of the \emph{formal even-contact structure} $\SE$.

 Let $\Engel(M)$ be the space of Engel structures endowed with the $C^0$-topology, and $\FEngel(M)$ the space of formal Engel structure endowed with the $C^2$-topology.
 The present work focuses on the homotopy theoretic nature of the inclusion